kuttaineh/unknotted/README.md

 ### Concluding remarks
 People must be fortified to not be swayed by oppositional reductionist pathology so that focus may rest upon the source of all and also so that energy may not be diverted from the work through which folk actualize their purpose(s).

-Copyright © 2020-2023 Rammy N. Kuttaineh
+Copyright © 2020-2024 Rammy N. Kuttaineh

 Author encourages others to: carefully read, share https://github.com/kuttaineh/unknotted, and provide feedback.

 # Acknowledgement
-This would not have happened without God, Hilaire Belloc, G.K.Chesterton, Henry George, [Dan](https://geolib.com/sullivan.dan/commonrights.html) [Sullivan](https://www.savingcommunities.org/#core), Fred E. Foldvary, Thomas Hockman, and many others.
+This would not have happened without God, Hilaire Belloc, G.K.
+Chesterton, Henry George, [Dan](https://geolib.com/sullivan.dan/commonrights.html) [Sullivan](https://www.savingcommunities.org/#core), Fred E. Foldvary, Thomas Hockman, and many others.
 Thank you